ShedaGit/Tic-Tac-Toe-Game-Rest-Api/README.md

-# Sense-Capital - Tic-Tac-Toe Game REST API
+# Tic-Tac-Toe Game REST API

 This is a REST API for playing Tic-Tac-Toe game.
 The API allows two players to play the game on a 3x3 board by making moves until there is a winner or the board is full.